 Shield Funding understands that all business owners need an opportunity when they submit their first application for a business loan.
 The process is fast and flexible so you can get approved quickly even if you have bad credit.
 Get started today with our online application.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?